 Completely FREE no obligation cash offer in 24 hours

-We touched on this a little bit earlier in the article, but if you have subsidence then it’s unlikely that a mortgage buyer will be able to purchase your property as it will come up in the lenders report and they typically won’t lend money on a property with this issue.
+We touched on this a little bit earlier in the article, but if you have subsidence then it’s unlikely that a house repayments buyer will be able to purchase your property as it will come up in the lenders report and they typically won’t lend money on a property with this issue.
 This means that your pool of buyers who will purchase your home is limited, here are the options you may have: